Generic name: inotersen [ IN-oh-TER-sen ]

-Use inotersen on the same day each week.
+Use this medicine on the same day each week.

-Your doctor may recommend that you take a vitamin A supplement while you are taking inotersen.
+Your doctor may recommend that you take a vitamin A supplement.
 Take only the amount of vitamin A your doctor has prescribed.
 An overdose of vitamin A can cause vision problems or other serious side effects.